BSc (Econ) (London), MA, MPhil, PhD

-Dr Carol Atack has published several articles and book chapters on topics in Greek political thought, including political thought in the pseudo-Platonic letters, Aristotle’s thought on kingship, and Foucault on Plato on frank speech.
-Her most recent book is Discourse of Kingship in Classical Athens, published by Routledge.
+Dr Carol Atack has published several articles and book chapters on topics in Greek political thought, including Plato’s model of history in the Laws, political thought in the pseudo-Platonic letters, Aristotle’s thought on kingship, and Foucault on Plato on frank speech.
+Her PhD research on monarchy in Greek political thought has been published as The Discourse of Kingship in Classical Greece (Routledge, 2019).

 Her current research continues her work on fourth-century Greek political thought, with a particular focus on the political and ethical thought of Plato and Xenophon.
 She was recently a post-doctoral researcher on the ‘Anachronism and Antiquity’ project at Oxford, contributing to the monograph Anachronism and Antiquity (written with Tim Rood and Tom Phillips; 2020, Bloomsbury), and is preparing a monograph on the temporality of Platonic dialogue.